Mayur1011/React/Notes/d.md

 2. The reference update is synchronous (the updated reference value is available right away), while the state update is asynchronous (the state variable is updated after re-rendering).

 During initial rendering React still determines what is the output of the component, so there’s no DOM structure created yet.
 That’s why inputRef.current evaluates to undefined during initial rendering.
 That’s why updating a reference (as well as updating state) shouldn’t be performed inside the immediate scope of the component’s function.

-The reference must be updated either inside a useEffect() callback or inside handlers (event handlers, timer handlers, etc)
+The reference must be updated either inside a useEffect() callback or inside handlers (event handlers, timer handlers, etc) References can also access DOM elements.
+Assign the reference to ref attribute of the element you’d like to access: <html_tag ref={reference}>Element</html_tag> — and the element is available at reference.current

 <br></br>
 We cannot use context anywhere because if we context on any thing let say an button then this button can only perform those action mentioned in the context.
 SO we cannot use this for multiple uses.